google/ads-api-report-fetcher/py/README.md

 ### Installation and running

-1. create virtual enviroment and install the tool
+1. create virtual environment and install the tool

 ```
 python3 -m venv gaarf